TowelSoftware/tailwindcss-toggle/README.md

 ```

-Moved most Tailwind classes in to an commonent since an toggle switch is going to be used more then one time.
+Moved most Tailwind classes in to an component since an toggle switch is going to be used more then one time.
-also sadly Tailwind don't have support for all css classes yet
+Also sadly Tailwind don't have support for all css classes yet

 ```css